sithuaunglife/frontend-notes/React/notes.md

 - ```set``` is a built-in function provided by Zustand for updating the store.
 - Real values are passed to functions through JSX expressions (often in event handlers).
 - ```get()``` is a Zustand built-in function.
 When called, it returns the entire current store state object, which can then be destructured.
+- JSX needs one parent element.
+- How you USE something depends on how it was DEFINED.
+This rule applies when recalling object keys (e.g. state, props, stores).
+Example: Defined as data → use it as data, Defined as function → call it with ().
+- It is recommended to use ```htmlFor``` in React Hook Form.
+- JSX borrowed HTML’s attribute rules for string literals.
+- JSX borrows the look of HTML, but it is JavaScript.

 ## Syntax
 **JSX → Under the Hood**